AnthonySam538/CPSC351-Operating-Systems-Concepts---Assignment-2-Command-Line-Interpreter/README.md

 When the user types in a command, a thread is created to execute it.

 ## Known issue(s):
-The rest of the program doesn't wait for the thread to finish executing the command.
+The rest of the program doesn't wait for a thread to finish executing its command before proceeding.